 VSUN has plants in Vietnam (in the Bac Giang and Bac Ninh Provinces) dedicated to the manufacture of solar panels.
-At end-FY06/24, annual production capacity expanded to a total of 4GW with the July 2021 commencement of operations at the third plant (annual production capacity of 1GW; capital expenditure of USD12mn) and the fourth plant (2.4GW; approximately USD30mn) in January 2023.
+At end-FY03/25, annual production capacity expanded to a total of 4GW with the July 2021 commencement of operations at the third plant (annual production capacity of 1GW; capital expenditure of USD12mn) and the fourth plant (2.4GW; approximately USD30mn) in January 2023.
 Furthermore, a new wafer and ingot production plant with an annual capacity of 4GW began operations in April 2024.

 TOYO SOLAR produces solar cells, a key component in solar panel manufacturing.
-In October 2023, it completed a cell factory with an annual production capacity of 4GW, with a total investment of approximately USD180mn.
-TOYO SOLAR had been considering a Phase 2 expansion of the cell factory (an additional 4GW capacity), but in August 2024, it decided to put the plan on hold due to changing market conditions, particularly in the US solar panel market.
-Meanwhile, recognizing the necessity of having a domestic manufacturing presence to expand its US operations, TOYO, the parent company of TOYO SOLAR, plans to establish a solar panel factory in the US with an annual production capacity of 2.5GW by end-2025.
-The plan includes securing 1GW capacity by mid-2025 in Phase 1, followed by a 1.5GW capacity expansion by year-end, bringing the total to 2.5GW.
+In October 2023, it completed a cell plant with an annual production capacity of 4GW, with a total investment of approximately USD180mn.
+TOYO SOLAR had considered a Phase 2 expansion (an additional 4GW), but in August 2024, it suspended the plan in light of changing market conditions, particularly in the US solar panel market.
+Instead, it shifted 2GW of the planned capacity from the Vietnam plant to a newly built facility in Ethiopia.
+The Ethiopian plant, with a Phase 1 capacity of 2GW (approx. JPY9.0bn in investment), was completed in March 2025 and began operations in April.
+TOYO SOLAR estimates full-capacity revenue (based on a certain utilization rate) at USD135mn.
+It plans to launch Phase 2 expansion (an additional 2GW; approx. JPY7.0bn) during July-September 2025.